 Sports massage helps immensely in reducing the dreaded delayed-onset muscle soreness (DOMS)—the sometimes agonizing soreness you may feel 24-48 hours after an intense workout.

-What Techniques Are Used in Sports Massage?
+What Techniques Are Used?

 Compression is often used at the beginning of a sports massage as an evaluation tool and a muscle warm-up.
 The therapist will usually keep one hand stationary while pressing the other into the muscle; it’s usually used on large surfaces, like legs or back.
 Rhythmic compression helps soft tissue relax.